andij/notes/docs/experiments/accessibility.md

 ```markup
 <a href="#" target="_blank" rel="noopener">some external page <img src="new-window.svg" alt="(opens in a new window)"></a>
 ```
+_Using VoiceOver on iPhone_
 > Some external page, Link.

-Focus on the next item in the reading list.
+Manually focus on the next item in the reading list.
 > Opens in new window.

 ### 4.